IsmeilHachem/nimbusnerd/blogs/Azure Identity and Governance.md

 # 🚀 Identity and Governance: The Launchpad of Our Journey

-Howdy Astronauts!
-In the vast cosmos of the cloud, our journey begins with Identity and Governance.
-This is the control center, deciding who gets to board the spaceship and how much control they have over its systems.
-The key components of this cosmic control center are:
+Salutations, cosmic voyagers! 🚀 Buckle up and prepare for lift-off as we embark on an exhilarating journey through the infinite cosmos of the cloud.
+Our first destination?
+The Identity and Governance galaxy!
+This is the interstellar command center, determining who gets the golden ticket to board our spaceship and the extent of their control over its high-tech systems.
+The key components of this cosmic command center include:

 - Entra Id
 - Subscriptions